All Episodes

 Is this a combination of both?

-Me and Mark worked with the President Trump on to give us the most secure border in our lifetime.
+Look, Joe Biden ran on open borders, and when he became president, he signed over 90 executive orders abolishing everything me and Mark worked with the President Trump on to give us the most secure border in our lifetime.

-And the reason there's so much fentanyl, because look, when you open the border up to illegal migration that ties 70 to 80% of border agents are off the line.
+And the reason there's so much fentanyl, because look, when you open the border up to illegal immigration that ties 70 to 80 percent of border control agents are off the line now, they're not doing their national security duty, they're in processing centers, making baby farmers, changing diapers, processing families, taking them to the airport, which means you're not online.

-DEA says 95% of fentanyl comes across the Southwest border.
+DEA says 95% of fentanyl comes across the southwest border.

 Why?

-So Joe Biden likes to say his policies are much more humane than President Trump's, and I've been arguing negative.
+So, Joe Biden likes to say his policies are much more humane than President Trump's.

 They're not.